saad3645/Jascon/README.md

 ```

 <br/>
-If you are unsure whether the source string is a JSONObject or a JSONArray use the parse method in Json object:
+If you are unsure whether the source string is a JSONObject or a JSONArray, use the parse method in Json object:
 ```scala
 val js: JsonType = Json.parse(sourceStr)
 if (js.isArray) {